JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 but especially from retrieving the data  (**Querying**)  in a very comfortable way.
 Kartothek views the whole cube as a large, virtual DataFrame.
 The seed dataset presents the groundtruth regarding rows, all other datasets are joined via a left join.
-Cube naturally supports **partition-by** semantic, which is more helpful for distributed backends.
+Cubes naturally support **partition-by** semantics, which is especially helpful for distributed backends.

  ```python